Guidelines & Requirements

 Manuscripts should be organized in the following order:

 - Figures (Submit separately as high resolution TIF files)

 4. TITLE PAGE

-a.
-Title should be clear, descriptive and concise but informative.
+- Title should be clear, descriptive, and concise but informative.
 Authors should include all information (key words) in the title that will make electronic retrieval of the article both sensitive and specific.

-d.
-Complete address of corresponding author, including tel. no., fax no. and e-mail address.
+- Complete address of corresponding author, including tel. no., and e-mail address.

-b.
-Structured to include the following subtitles: Background, Methods, Results, and Conclusions.
+- Structured to include the following subtitles in: Background, Methods, Results, and Conclusions.
 The aim of the study should be stated in the Background section of the abstract.